XTLS/Xray-docs-next/docs/en/config/transports/splithttp.md

   expected that the CDN will translate arbitrarily between versions.
 A HTTP/1.1 server may indirectly end up talking to a h2 client, and vice versa.

-  Xray does not support HTTP/1.1 over TLS.
+  SplitHTTP in Xray does not support HTTP/1.1 over TLS.
 If TLS is enabled, h2 prior knowledge is assumed.